masonpimentel/mac-windows-setup-scripts/README.md

 ### Configuration files

-Note that VSCode settings should be backed up to Github masonpimentel
+Note that VSCode settings should be backed up to Github masonpimentel, otherwise there will be a potentially very stale backup in `mac-windows-setup-scripts/vscode`

 To import aText: download, go to File -> Open to import